YONATAN-LAHAV/Chat-App-Server/README.md

 pay attention to the following :

-1)the api-server is runing on port 7182 and can communicate with localhost:3000, and localhost:3001 only
+1. the api-server is runing on port 7182 and can communicate with localhost:3000, and localhost:3001 only